Retargeting ad campaigns allow you to recover prospects who interacted with your business’s website or social media accounts but didn’t convert.

 - Enable Created Campaign or Ad Sets (optional)

-Automatically set up your ad campaign structure to be:
+Automatically set up your retargeting campaign structure to be:

 All ads inside each ad set variation, to allow Facebook to automatically optimize your ad delivery.